Rehabilitating Historic County Courthouses

 Because of the size of these structures, the cost of maintenance, and the lack of good information on appropriate rehabilitation methods, most historic county courthouses are in danger from neglect or from inappropriate alterations.
 This program provides an incentive for county governments to save these local landmarks and to do it in the right way.
 In addition to supporting rehabilitation of historic features, the fund can be used for seismic and accessibility upgrades that meet accepted historic preservation standards.

-Since 2005, nearly $14 million has been awarded to 25 counties statewide for rehabilitation projects to historic county courthouses.
-This investment has worked to leverage approximately $26 million in local investment, with overall capital improvements to courthouses across the state nearing $40 million.
+Since 2005, nearly $17 million has been awarded to 26 counties statewide for rehabilitation projects to historic county courthouses.
+This investment has worked to leverage approximately $45 million in local investment.

 Specifically, the program works to achieve the following results: